ryasmin/CIS163/Exceptions/Exercises/04_exception_tracing.md

         print('all finished')
 ```

-__Task:__ Without running the code, trace the flow of execution and determine exactly five lines of output that this program prints.
+__Task:__ Without running the code, trace the flow of execution and determine the output that this program prints.
 Write them down in the correct order.